 Based on comments and feedback from the first version of the Flow Map tool and blog post we gave it a second look and have released an update.
-As you can see in the screen capture below, the output is similar to the original tool but we have switched to an all raster approach which provides more control over the lines and reduces processing time.
+As you can see in the screen capture above, the output is similar to the original tool but we have switched to an all raster approach which provides more control over the lines and reduces processing time.

 For convenience, I have placed the introductory text from Brad Simantel’s original post below to provide a concise introduction to the history and use of Flow Maps.

 “Flow maps are used to show the movement of goods or people from one place to another.
 These maps use lines to symbolize the movement, often varied in width to represent the quantity of the flow, and fall into one of three categories: radial, network, and distributive.
 Radial flow maps are used to show relationships between one source and many destinations.
 If there are more than a handful of destinations and you still want to show the quantity of flow, however, the lines overlap too much to discern individual values.
 Network flow maps are used to show the quantity of flow over some existing network — transportation and communication networks being the most common.
 Distributive flow maps are similar to radial flow maps, but rather than having individual lines from the source to each destination, lines are joined together, only forking once they get close to their destinations”.